leeboardtools/mimon/DesignNotes.md

 The quantity of 'something' represented by an account is tracked via an [AccountState](#accountstate) data item.
 An AcccountState represents the state of the account at a particular date.
 An AccountState has a quantity base value, the quantity definition defining the quantity is the quantity definition from the account's priced item.
 For accounts associated with PricedItems representing things with the concept of a 'lot', such as a stock, the account state also maintains a list of the lots in the account at a particular date.
 Lots are represented by [Lot](#lot) data items.

 Transactions are what change the quantity state of accounts.
 The [Transaction](#transaction) data item represents individual transactions.
-A transaction is composed of two or more entries, each entry represents an action applied to a particular account.
-The entries of a transaction must be such that they represent a balanced transaction.
+A transaction is composed of two or more entries, each entry is called a [Split](#split).
+Each split represents an action applied to a particular account.
+The splits of a transaction must be such that they represent a balanced transaction.
 The engine ensures this is so.

 When a transaction involves accounts whose underlying quantities represented are not the same (ie. purchasing a security, or an exchange between accounts with different currencies), there is an exchange rate involved.
 An exchange rate is really just the ratio of the two items in the exchange.
 For example, the exchange rate for the purchase of a stock would be the price per share.
 When this occurs, the transaction also contains the current exchange rates of the various items involved.